rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 ```

 <span class="caption">Listing 13-28: The implementation of the `search`
-function from Chapter 12</span>
+function from Listing 12-19</span>

 We can write this code in a more concise way using iterator adaptor methods.
 Doing so also lets us avoid having a mutable intermediate `results` vector.
 The
 functional programming style prefers to minimize the amount of mutable state to
 make code clearer.
-Removing the mutable state might make it easier for us to
+Removing the mutable state might enable a future enhancement
-make a future enhancement to make searching happen in parallel, because we
+to make searching happen in parallel, because we wouldn’t have to manage
-wouldn’t have to manage concurrent access to the `results` vector.
-Listing
-13-29 shows this change:
+concurrent access to the `results` vector.
+Listing 13-29 shows this change:

 <span class="filename">Filename: src/lib.rs</span>